-It’s late February and Spring has definitely not arrived to Vermont.
+It’s late February and Spring has definitely not arrived in Vermont.
 The wind is howling and the snow is falling.
 It’s like a mini blizzard outside!
 A perfect day to refresh our dining room’s vintage mantel for Spring, ha!
 Seriously though, I have the itch to switch, my husband is away, and I have the home all to myself for a few days.
 Let the decorating begin on this vintage teacup spring mantel!

 I could then see clearly, that I wanted to incorporate these antique teacups onto the mantel somehow.
 However, they were just too small for the mantel itself.
 Then the idea struck me to hang them with fishing line onto the window panes.
 I tried a couple to start and I adored the look right away.
 You see, the teacups look Irish to me and with St. Patrick’s Day around the corner I thought they would be perfect.

-To create this vintage teacup spring mantel, I simply hung the teacups with simple fishing line.
+To create this vintage teacup spring mantel, I simply hung the teacups with a simple fishing line.
 You can find this at any hardware or tackle store and it is made to hold by the pound.
 The fishing line I used would hold up to 4 lbs.
 I cut the size I wanted, then knotted it 3 or 4 times to be sure they were secure before hanging.
 I hung each teacup with a simple thumbtack on the wood of the old windows.
-I posted a video tutorial in my story highlights on Instagram under Spring Mantel should you be interested in seeing more.
-Once the antique teacups were hung, I added some soft vintage touches to the mantel along with some daisies and greenery, which added to that Irish vibe for St. Patrick’s Day and Spring.
+Once the antique teacups were hung, I added some soft vintage touches to this vintage teacup spring mantel along with some daisies and greenery, which added to that Irish vibe for St. Patrick’s Day and Spring.

 Antique teacups and dishes do not need to be expensive.

 You can easily find them at your local thrift or consignment shop for sometimes under a dollar!